-Women's national team is voting on a deal with USA Hockey
+Women's national team agrees to 4-year deal with USA Hockey

 However, filling an alternate squad didn't prove to be easy.

-A player on the team told CNNMoney that current team members reached out to alternate players to ask them not to play in the games as a show of solidarity.
+Current team members reached out to alternate players to ask them not to play in the games as a show of solidarity.
 The women's team also reached out individually to NCAA coaches and college players to get them on board.

+"A lot of people are going to give the 23 people on the roster a lot of credit, but it was really every single person who turned down an invitation and helped spread it on social media," Lamoureux said.

 As USA Hockey struggled to fill a roster for the games, it had to go further down the list to high school players.